ymorsi7/MSI-Esports-Center/README.md

 As these were our core, we also concluded that helper services may be of additional use such as:
 - An integrated exclusive TEC AI-chat bot for student workers to ask questions related to data metrics.
 - Easy-to-use user interface where the student worker can assign which computers to use.
-- Custom Data Analytics, including an analysis on when students might need more time based on scan-in.
+- Custom Data Analytics, including an analysis of when students might need more time based on scan-in.
     - Archival of Daily Data which keeps track of all students that scanned in along with their playtime and expected extra time.
     - The ability to export the metrics into a PDF for each day.
-    - An internal algorithm that evaluates the students "Responsibility Score" and how credible they are.
+    - An internal algorithm that evaluates the student's "Responsibility Score" and how credible they are.

 We also have an [added feature](https://tecguest.netlify.app/) for future scalability where students will have to input how long they'll play for and automatically lock them if they exceed them.